alexssh/figwidgets-monorepo/src/widgets/Changelog/ABOUT.md

 # Advanced Changelog

-Figma + FigJam Widget: Effortlessly Track Changes in Your Stuff.
+Figma + FigJam Widget: Stay updated, Never miss a beat.

-- 8 types of entries
+- 9 colours and editable labels
-- Manual sorting
+- Manual sorting of tasks and sections
-- Link support
+- External and canvas links support
-- Customizable appearance: show or hide descriptions, color ribbons, or backgrounds
+- Customisable appearance: show or hide descriptions, change labels, or background
 - Editing protection
 - Dark mode support
--

 ## What this widget is good for:

 - Design and Component System Updates: Stay informed about the latest changes in your design and component systems to maintain consistency and efficiency.